-2. The development hereby permitted shall be carried out in all respects in strict accordance with the approved plans: PL003 Proposed site plan, PL004 Proposed layout and PL005 Proposed elevations.
-Reason: To ensure that the development is carried out in accordance with the approved plans.
+The development hereby permitted shall be carried out in all respects in strict accordance with the approved plans: PL005/B Site plan as proposed, ground floor and landscape, PL102/B Elevations as proposed, PL103/A Sections as proposed, PL104/A Sections as proposed, PL101/B Plans as proposed and PL001 Site location plan.

+To ensure that the development is carried out in accordance with the approved plans.

 3. No construction site machinery or plant shall be operated, no process shall be carried out an no construction-related deliveries taken at or dispatched from the site except between the hours 08:00 and 18:00 on Monday to Fridays, between 08:00 and 13:00 on Saturdays and not at any time on Sundays, Bank or Public Holidays.

-Reason: To protect the amenity of the locality, especially for people living and/or working nearby, in accordance with Stroud District Council Local Plan Policy ES3.
+To protect the amenity of the locality, especially for people living and/or working nearby, in accordance with Stroud District Council Local Plan Policy ES3.

 4. The proposed dwelling shall not be occupied until all the car parking has been provided in accordance with the submitted plan (PL005/B) and that area shall not be used for any other purpose other than for the parking of vehicles thereafter.

-Reason: To ensure that adequate off road parking is provided, in the interests of highway safety and to comply with Policy ES3 of the adopted Stroud District Local Plan, November 2015.
-5. No construction works shall take place, until a Construction Method Statement has been submitted to, and approved in writing by, the Local Planning Authority.
+To ensure that adequate off road parking is provided, in the interests of highway safety and to comply with Policy ES3 of the adopted Stroud District Local Plan, November 2015.

+- 5. No construction works shall take place, until a Construction Method Statement has been submitted to, and approved in writing by, the Local Planning Authority.
 The approved Statement shall be adhered to throughout the construction period.
-The Statement shall: provide for the parking of vehicles of site operatives and visitors; provide for the loading and unloading of plant and materials; provide for the storage of plant and materials used in constructing the development; measures to control the emission of dust and dirt during construction
+The Statement shall: - i. provide for the parking of vehicles of site operatives and visitors; - ii. provide for the loading and unloading of plant and materials; - iii. provide for the storage of plant and materials used in constructing the development; - iv. measures to control the emission of dust and dirt during construction.

-Reason: To reduce the potential impact on the public highway and accommodate the efficient delivery of goods and supplies in the interests of highway safety and accordance with Local Plan Policy ES3.
-6. No development shall take place until details of the existing ground levels, proposed finished floor levels; ridge and eave heights of the dwelling and the proposed finished ground levels of the site, relative to a datum point which is to remain undisturbed during the development have been submitted to and approved by the Local Planning Authority.
+To reduce the potential impact on the public highway and accommodate the efficient delivery of goods and supplies in the interests of highway safety and accordance with Local Plan Policy ES3.

+6. No development shall take place until details of the existing ground levels, proposed finished floor levels, ridge and eave heights of the dwelling and the proposed finished ground levels of the site, relative to a datum point which is to remain undisturbed during the development have been submitted to and approved by the Local Planning Authority.
 Such details shall also provide comparative levels of eaves and ridge heights of the proposed and adjoining properties.
 The development shall be carried out in strict accordance with the details as approved.

-Reason: Ground levels must be agreed prior to any works taking place in order to avoid a situation where unacceptable ground level alterations cannot be undone without significant reconstruction work.
+Ground levels must be agreed prior to any works taking place in order to avoid a situation where unacceptable ground level alterations cannot be undone without significant reconstruction work.
 Ground levels need to be agreed to secure an acceptable finished building height to ensure the satisfactory appearance of the development, in accordance with Policies HC1 of the Stroud District Local Plan, November 2015.

-7. The turning / manoeuvring space hereby permitted in accordance with plan PL003 Proposed site plan shall be maintained free of obstruction and shall only be used for the purposes of turning / manoeuvring only.
-Reason: To ensure that sufficient parking and turning space is made available in the interests of highway safety.
-8. No additional windows or doors shall be formed in the Northern, Eastern, Southern and Western elevations of the dwelling hereby permitted.
-Reason: In the interests of the amenities of the occupiers of adjoining residential properties to accord with Policy ES3 of the adopted Stroud District Local Plan, November 2015.
-Info ormatives: 1.
-In accordance with Article 35 (2) the Local Planning Authority have worked with the Applicant.
+7. Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and re-enacting that order with or without modification), no development permitted under Article 3, and described within Classes A - E; of Part 1 of Schedule 2, shall take place.

+To ensure the satisfactory appearance of the development and to ensure that the site does not become cramped or overdeveloped, in accordance with Policy HC1 of the adopted Stroud District Local Plan, November 2015 and the provisions of the National Planning Policy Framework.

+Informatives: